mircomannino/thermometer_UDOONeo/README.md

 ```
 It creates a soft link for the serial communication from the two processors of the UDOO board.

-Once yuor setup is ready you can upload the arduino sketch on your UDOO board and run "temp_to_servo.sh" from it.
+Once yuor setup is ready you can upload the arduino sketch on your UDOO board and run "termomther.sh" or "thermometer.py" from it.

 ## Temperature range
 In this example the temperatures and angle degrees for the servo are descibed in the following tables